David-WZhao/CGNSS-DDA/README.md

 ### Dataset
-The input data consist of five files, which are placed under the "my_dataset" dictionary with the corresponding default file names.
+The input data consist of five files, which are placed under the "my_dataset" directory with the corresponding default file names.
 Note that the procedure of data collection is described in our manuscript, and the original data is accessible upon request.

 ### Run the code